gbdev/pandocs/content/MBC7.md

 Commands are sent to the EEPROM by shifting in a bitstream to DI while manually clocking CLK.
-All commands must be preceded by a 1 bit, and existing games precede the 1 bit with a 0 bit:
+All commands must be preceded by a 1 bit, and existing games precede the 1 bit with a 0 bit (though this is not necessary):

 -   Write 00h (lower CS)
 -   Write 80h (raise CS)
--   Write C0h (shift in 0 bit?)
+-   Write C0h (shift in 0 bit)
 -   Write 82h (lower CS, raise DI)
 -   Write C2h (shift in 1 bit)
 -   Write command